uttampun44/transparent-bpo/README.md

 🔹 Data Security: Rest assured, your information is safely stored and managed within our MySQL database. 🔐

 🔹 Application Tracking: Admins can easily track applicants for each job listing, ensuring seamless management and efficient recruitment. 📋💼

+🔹 Multiple Login Systems: Enjoy the flexibility of logging in using various authentication methods tailored to your preference and security needs. 💻🔑"